chia7812033/Learn-Ruby/README.md

 # Learn-Ruby
-I learn ruby in this repo
+I learn ruby in this repository